-This rulemaking substantially codifies existing, revised Federal regulations into the corresponding State regulation.
+Portions of this rulemaking substantially codify existing, revised Federal regulations into the corresponding State regulation.
 As such, they are not subject to the provisions of Sections 3-5 of Executive Order 05-04.
+State-initiated portions of this proposal would implement the discontinuation of a federal incentive program which has been formally withdrawn by EPA, but for which a federal regulatory correction has not yet been made.
 As this proposal seeks to adopt and incorporate federal regulations into corresponding state rules in order to implement a federally authorized program, market-based or other alternatives were not considered.
+No reasonable alternative would be more or equally effective in carrying out the purposes for which the proposed regulations are intended, or less burdensome to affected private persons or businesses than the proposed action.
+Interested persons may present statements or arguments with respect to alternatives to the proposed regulations during the public comment period or at any hearing on this matter.